Last Updated on March 28, 2023 by Toya

 Other more common ways to substitute for ground nutmeg

-Many people don’t talk about nutmeg extract and it is not the most popular product on the market, but if you can get your hands on it, nutmeg extract will make an excellent substitute for ground nutmeg.
+Many people don’t talk about nutmeg extract and it is not the most popular product on the market.
+However, if you can get your hands on it, or you have it in your kitchen, nutmeg extract will make an excellent substitute for ground nutmeg.

 Mace spice, often called mace arils or mace blades are the dried, lacy outer coatings that encase the nutmeg seeds.
-These dried outer coatings are made into ground mace, which is a warm spice that has a similar flavor to nutmeg, albeit more subtle but with hints of black pepper and pine.
+These dried outer coatings are made into ground mace, which is a warm spice that has a similar flavor to nutmeg.
+Albeit more subtle, with hints of black pepper and pine.

 Ground mace can be used as a substitute for ground nutmeg in baked goods like cakes, pies, muffins, fruit cakes, beverages, and more.